arielgee/Sage-Like/.misc/tasks.md

 * In Fx152 script injection in moz-extension documents is removed. injecting `content.js` into feedPreview is not possible. => added `content.js` to feedPreview.html as script tag and initialize the Content object in feedPreview.initialization().
 * consider adding a guard before or in `injectContentScript` to not be implemented on extension pages. `strUrl.startsWith("moz-extension:")` = > no need.
 * consider changing the height of the #jumpListContainer when it's opened from `auto` to 95% or `calc(100vh - 40px)`
+* its time to rewrite the "Permissions Are Required" message box body. the "Due to changes in..." and the "now optional permission" are outdated.
 ---